 • If the Shakuhachi is unbound, even a small crack should be dealt with promptly before it penetrates through to the bore of the instrument.
 Contact me as soon as possible to arrange for repair.
 Please do not try to seal a serious crack by filling it with glue, as this will make it very difficult to repair the bamboo properly later on.

-If the flute is bound and a crack appears, it will usually stop at either end near a binding.
-Though Hosetsu flutes with binding are guaranteed, it is often easiest to seal the split yourself if it is very small.
+If the flute is bound and a crack appears, it will usually stop near a binding.
+Though my flutes with bindings are guaranteed, it is often easiest to seal the split yourself if it is very small.
 Apply a small amount of low viscosity super glue into the crack, allowing it to penetrate and dry thoroughly.
 Remove residue with fine (#0000) steel wool.
 (Being careful not to scrape off the skin of the bamboo or damage bindings.)
 Binding the flute is the best insurance against splitting. *See my Guarantee below.

 • Always run a tsuyutoshi (cleaning cloth) through the bore of your shakuhachi after playing.
 Moisture left on the inside of your flute will allow dust and grime to build up inside and over time, will affect the tone of the instrument.
 Important: do not use rubbing alcohol or any other type of solvent to clean the inside as this will damage the lacquer.
 Instead, if your flute needs extra cleaning, use a small amount of white vinegar mixed with water and lightly moisten a cleaning cloth with the solution.
 Place your thumb over the utaguchi to protect its fine edge, then carefully drop the weight and string in.
 Pull the cleaning cloth through the flute slowly and repeat if necessary to obtain a clean bore.

 Questions?
 Please feel free to contact me